ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-03-04-concrete-crack-detection-using-deep-learning-and-computer-vision.md

 In our implementation dropout layers were added because they force a neural network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
 The loss function is Binary Crossentropy.

-See the following paper for more background: [“U-Net: Convolutional Networks for Biomedical Image Segmentation”](https://arxiv.org/abs/1505.04597) by Olaf Ronneberger, Philipp Fischer and Thomas Brox (May 2015).
+See the following paper for more background: ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597) by Olaf Ronneberger, Philipp Fischer and Thomas Brox (May 2015).

 ## Results